om-ai-lab/OmAgent/examples/react/README.md

    - Think: Reason about the current state and decide next action
    - Act: Execute the chosen action (e.g., web search)
    - Observe: Process the results of the action
-   - Repeat until the task is complete or max turns reached
+   - Repeat until the task is complete or max steps reached

 ### The workflow follows this pattern: